62nd Fighter Squadron

 The 62d Fighter Squadron is part of the United States Air Force 56th Operations Group at Luke Air Force Base, Arizona.
 It operates the Lockheed Martin F-35A Lightning II aircraft conducting advanced fighter training.
+The fighter squadron currently operates in a joint effort alongside Lockheed Martin maintenance contractors to train pilots from several JSF program partners, primarily US, Norway & Italy.
+The chant for the squadron is "Spike!
+Put 'em up!" in reference to the squadron mascot Spike, a boxing bulldog.
+The mascot was designed by Disney as a part of early war support.

 Mission

 The 62d Fighter Squadron ("Spikes", Tailband: White & Blue) operates the Lockheed Martin F-35A Lightning II, conducting pilot training for active duty USAF pilots.